nathan-barry/nathan.rs/content/posts/go-slow-generics.md

 {{< toc >}}

+- preprocessor
+ research shit

+What does zero cost mean?
+To most, it specifically means zero cost in runtime performance, but that doesn't mean "zero cost".

 ChatGPT:
 Yes, the design decisions of Go regarding generics and its absence of a preprocessor and monomorphization are somewhat related.
 Let's delve into these aspects: